croquet/microverse/staging/docs/CardSpec.md

 ### Description

-Specifies the scale in xyz axises of the card.
+Specifies the scale in xyz axes of the card.
 It defaults to [1, 1, 1] when not specified.

 ---